Septh/ts-run/.github/README.md

 npm install -g @septh/ts-run
 ```

-and have it always available in your CLI:
+so it's always available in your CLI:

 ```sh
 ts-run path/to/some/script.ts